 - The initial course completion date is one calendar year from the date of registration (see Exchanging a Course and Course Extensions for additional information).

-- If you have a personal or professional deadline (e.g., graduation certification, program admission, etc.) discuss it with your instructor using the contact information provided in the Course Rules and copy the ISI office at firstname.lastname@example.org.
+- If you have a personal or professional deadline (e.g., graduation certification, program admission, etc.), discuss it with your instructor using the contact information provided in the Course Rules and copy the ISI office at firstname.lastname@example.org.
 Set a schedule that allows you to complete assignments and exams at least one month before your deadline.
-Use, as a guide, the maximum number of assignments accepted each week for your course as specified in the “Assignment Guidelines” section of the Course Rules document found on the BbLearn website.
+Use, as a guide, the maximum number of assignments accepted each week for your course.

 - Upon finishing a course, please submit our online Course Evaluation form.